facebookarchive/Facebook-For-OpenCart/INSTALL_GUIDE.md

   2. Remove all existing pixel implementations from the website.
 Duplicate pixel events may be fired if there are existing pixel implementations.

   3. If you were previously using the Facebook Business Extension plugin version 3.1.2 and below, please follow the Uninstall Guides below to uninstall the existing plugin before attempting to install the new plugin:
-      - For Facebook Business Extension version 2.x.x, please click [here](https://github.com/facebookincubator/Facebook-For-OpenCart/blob/master/INSTALL_GUIDE_2.x.x.md)
-      - For Facebook Business Extension version 3.x.x, please click [here](https://github.com/facebookincubator/Facebook-For-OpenCart/blob/master/INSTALL_GUIDE_3.x.x.md)
+      - For Facebook Business Extension version 2.x.x to 3x.x, please click [here](#uninstall-the-plugin)

   4. Ensure that your web server uses PHP version 7.2 and above.
 This is because the plugin uses Facebook Business SDK internally and it requires PHP version 7.2 and above.

-  5. Download the latest version of the plugin file, ```Facebook_Business_Extension.ocmod.zip```.
+  5. Download the latest version of the plugin file, ```Facebook_Business_Extension-OCxxx.ocmod.zip```, where xxx is the OpenCart version you are using.
       - You can get the latest version of the plugin from these websites:
         - [OpenCart marketplace](https://www.opencart.com/index.php?route=marketplace/extension/info&extension_id=32336)
         - [Github latest release](https://github.com/facebookincubator/Facebook-For-OpenCart/releases/latest)

       - Ensure that the plugin file ends with ```.ocmod.zip``` extension.
 [Screenshot](https://drive.google.com/file/d/1fHks0Ab0Wlo42xGqaK09QjHi8QKK-aIi/view?usp=sharing)

+      - Ensure that you've downloaded the correct zip file for your OpenCart installation.

   6. Installation of the plugin is via the OpenCart Extension Installer for all OpenCart versions.
 For OpenCart 2.0.x to 2.2.x, the plugin uses OCMOD (OpenCart Modifications) as well.
       - For OpenCart 2.0.x to 2.2.x: